ankane/pgslice/README.md

 ## Triggers

 Triggers aren’t copied from the original table.
 You can set up triggers on the intermediate table if needed.
-Note that Postgres doesn’t support `BEFORE / FOR EACH ROW` triggers on partitioned tables.

 ## Data Protection